 To apply for compensating aids, you need to complete the National Request Form for Compensating Aids and submit with the supporting documentation to the British Equestrian Classification Coordinator, Felicity Towers.

 Unfortunately, intellectual disabilities are not currently eligible for para equestrian classification.
 However, British Dressage and Riding for the Disabled Association have collaborated and now run an Intellectual Disability Championships – please contact British Dressage for more information.
-There are also some other options, outlined below, that are available to you.
+There are also some other options, outlined below, which are available to you.

 Riding for the Disabled Association support and develop riders, as well as providing opportunities for achievement.
 Please visit the RDA website or contact their main office for more information.